frontenddogma/web-development-glossary/manuscript/intro.md

 Unfortunately, there are going to be inconsistencies, probably errors, and perhaps also controversy.
 Please [help improve the glossary](https://github.com/j9t/web-development-glossary-forum/issues/new) as well as, if applicable, Wikipedia and MDN Web Docs.
 Giving back to the communities, work on the book has led to numerous small improvements to both [Wikipedia](https://en.wikipedia.org/wiki/Special:Contributions/Jens_Meiert) and [MDN Web Docs articles](https://wiki.developer.mozilla.org/en-US/dashboards/revisions?user=j9t), but it is unlikely that these improvements covered all there was to improve.
 Thank you for sharing your knowledge and taking the time to contribute as well.

 This all being said: Enjoy.
-Web Development is a great field.
+Web development is a great field.

 I> ### Licenses
 I>